flipped94/RedisViewDesktop/README.md

 # RedisViewDesktop

-RedisViewDesktop is a cross-platform Redis visualization tool based on AvaloniaUI.
-It supports multiple data types: String, Hash, Set, List, JSON. and remote CLI.
+Redisktop is a cross-platform Redis visualization tool based on AvaloniaUI, supporting String, Hash, Set, ZSet, List, JSON, Stream and other data structures.
+Also supports execution of command line and Lua scripts.

 #### Add New Collection